Skip to content

 Metric Description

-BackendConnectionErrors The number of times connections between the load balancer and registered instances fail to establish successfully.
-Since the load balancer retries connections when errors occur, this count may exceed the request rate.
+BackendConnectionErrors The number of unsuccessful connection attempts between the load balancer and registered instances.
+Because the load balancer retries connections when an error occurs, this count can exceed the request rate.
 Note that this count also includes all connection errors related to health checks.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
-Note that Average, Minimum, and Maximum are reported for each load balancer node and generally are not useful.
-However, the difference between the minimum and maximum (or peak to average, average to valley) can be used to determine if there are anomalies in the load balancer nodes.
-Example: Assume your load balancer has 2 instances each in us-west-2a and us-west-2b, and connection attempts to 1 instance in us-west-2a result in backend connection errors.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
+Note that Average, Minimum, and Maximum are reported per load balancer node and are generally not useful.
+However, the difference between the minimum and maximum (or peak to average, average to trough) can be used to determine if a load balancer node is abnormal.
+Example: Suppose your load balancer has 2 instances in us-west-2a and 2 instances in us-west-2b, and connection attempts to 1 instance in us-west-2a result in backend connection errors.
 The sum value for us-west-2a includes these connection errors, while the sum value for us-west-2b does not.
 Therefore, the sum value for the load balancer equals the sum value for us-west-2a.

 DesyncMitigationMode_NonCompliant_Request_Count [HTTP Listener] The number of requests that do not comply with RFC 7230 standards.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Dimensions: LoadBalancer``AvailabilityZone, LoadBalancer

 HealthyHostCount The number of healthy instances registered with the load balancer.
-Newly registered instances are considered healthy after passing the first health check.
-If cross-AZ load balancing is enabled, the number of healthy instances is calculated across all AZs for the LoadBalancerName dimension.
-Otherwise, it is calculated for each AZ.
-Reporting Standard: Registered instances.
-Statistics: Most useful statistics are Average and Maximum.
+Newly registered instances are considered healthy after passing their first health check.
+If cross-zone load balancing is enabled, the number of healthy instances is calculated across all availability zones for the LoadBalancerName dimension.
+Otherwise, it is calculated per availability zone.
+Reporting Standard: There are registered instances.
+Statistics: The most useful statistics are Average and Maximum.
 These statistics are determined by the load balancer nodes.
-Note that some load balancer nodes may temporarily consider an instance unhealthy while others consider it healthy.
-Example: Assume your load balancer has 2 instances each in us-west-2a and us-west-2b, and 1 instance in us-west-2a is unhealthy, while us-west-2b has no unhealthy instances.
-For the AvailabilityZone dimension, us-west-2a averages 1 healthy and 1 unhealthy instance, and us-west-2b averages 2 healthy and 0 unhealthy instances.
+Note that some load balancer nodes may consider an instance unhealthy for a short period of time, while other nodes consider it healthy.
+Example: Suppose your load balancer has 2 instances in us-west-2a and 2 instances in us-west-2b, and 1 instance in us-west-2a is unhealthy, while there are no unhealthy instances in us-west-2b.
+For the AvailabilityZone dimension, us-west-2a averages 1 healthy and 1 unhealthy instance, while us-west-2b averages 2 healthy and 0 unhealthy instances.

 HTTPCode_Backend_2XX, HTTPCode_Backend_3XX, HTTPCode_Backend_4XX, HTTPCode_Backend_5XX [HTTP Listener] The number of HTTP response codes generated by registered instances.
 This count does not include any response codes generated by the load balancer.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Note that Minimum, Maximum, and Average are all 1.
-Example: Assume your load balancer has 2 instances each in us-west-2a and us-west-2b, and requests sent to 1 instance in us-west-2a result in an HTTP 500 response.
+Example: Suppose your load balancer has 2 instances in us-west-2a and 2 instances in us-west-2b, and requests sent to 1 instance in us-west-2a result in HTTP 500 responses.
 The sum value for us-west-2a includes these error responses, while the sum value for us-west-2b does not.
 Therefore, the sum value for the load balancer equals the sum value for us-west-2a.

 HTTPCode_ELB_4XX [HTTP Listener] The number of HTTP 4XX client error codes generated by the load balancer.
-Client errors are generated if the request format is incorrect or incomplete.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Client errors are generated if the request is malformed or incomplete.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Note that Minimum, Maximum, and Average are all 1.
-Example: Assume your load balancer is enabled in us-west-2a and us-west-2b, and client requests contain malformed request URLs.
-This may result in increased client errors in all AZs.
-The sum value for the load balancer is the sum of the values for each AZ.
+Example: Suppose your load balancer is enabled in us-west-2a and us-west-2b, and client requests contain malformed request URLs.
+This could result in an increase in client errors across all availability zones.
+The sum value for the load balancer is the sum of the values for each availability zone.

 HTTPCode_ELB_5XX [HTTP Listener] The number of HTTP 5XX server error codes generated by the load balancer.
 This count does not include any response codes generated by registered instances.
-This metric is reported if there are no healthy instances registered with the load balancer, or if the request rate exceeds the capacity of the instances or the load balancer (overflow).
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+This metric is reported if no healthy instances are registered with the load balancer or if the request rate exceeds the capacity of the instances or the load balancer (overflow).
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Note that Minimum, Maximum, and Average are all 1.
-Example: Assume your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
-As a result, the surge queue for us-west-2a fills up, and clients receive 503 errors.
+Example: Suppose your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
+As a result, the surge queue on the load balancer nodes in us-west-2a fills up, and clients receive 503 errors.
 If us-west-2b continues to respond normally, the sum value for the load balancer will equal the sum value for us-west-2a.

-Latency [HTTP Listener] The total time (in seconds) taken from the load balancer sending a request to a registered instance to the instance starting to send response headers.
-[TCP Listener] The total time (in seconds) taken by the load balancer to successfully establish a connection with a registered instance.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Average.
-Maximum can be used to determine if certain requests take much longer than the average time.
+Latency [HTTP Listener] The total time, in seconds, from when the load balancer sends the request to a registered instance until the instance starts sending response headers.
+[TCP Listener] The total time, in seconds, taken by the load balancer to successfully establish a connection with a registered instance.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Average.
+Maximum can be used to determine if some requests take significantly longer than the average time.
 Note that Minimum is generally not useful.
-Example: Assume your load balancer has 2 instances each in us-west-2a and us-west-2b, and requests sent to 1 instance in us-west-2a have high latency.
+Example: Suppose your load balancer has 2 instances in us-west-2a and 2 instances in us-west-2b, and requests sent to 1 instance in us-west-2a have high latency.
 The average value for us-west-2a will be higher than the average value for us-west-2b.

-RequestCount The number of requests completed or connections issued during the specified time period (1 or 5 minutes).
+RequestCount The number of completed requests or established connections during the specified period (1 or 5 minutes).
 [HTTP Listener] The number of requests received and routed, including HTTP error responses from registered instances.
-[TCP Listener] The number of connections issued to registered instances.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+[TCP Listener] The number of connections established to registered instances.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Note that Minimum, Maximum, and Average all return 1.
-Example: Assume your load balancer has 2 instances each in us-west-2a and us-west-2b, and 100 requests are sent to the load balancer.
+Example: Suppose your load balancer has 2 instances in us-west-2a and 2 instances in us-west-2b, and 100 requests are sent to the load balancer.
 60 requests are sent to us-west-2a, with each instance receiving 30 requests, and 40 requests are sent to us-west-2b, with each instance receiving 20 requests.
 For the AvailabilityZone dimension, us-west-2a has a total of 60 requests, and us-west-2b has a total of 40 requests.
 For the LoadBalancerName dimension, there is a total of 100 requests.

-SpilloverCount The total number of requests rejected due to the surge queue filling up.
-[HTTP Listener] The load balancer returns an HTTP 503 error code.
+SpilloverCount The total number of requests rejected because the surge queue was full.
+[HTTP Listener] The load balancer returns HTTP 503 error codes.
 [TCP Listener] The load balancer closes the connection.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
-Note that Average, Minimum, and Maximum are reported for each load balancer node and generally are not useful.
-Example: Assume your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
-As a result, the surge queue for us-west-2a fills up, leading to overflow.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
+Note that Average, Minimum, and Maximum are reported per load balancer node and are generally not useful.
+Example: Suppose your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
+As a result, the surge queue on the load balancer nodes in us-west-2a fills up, causing spillover.
 If us-west-2b continues to respond normally, the sum value for the load balancer will be the same as the sum value for us-west-2a.

-SurgeQueueLength The total number of requests (HTTP Listener) or connections (TCP Listener) waiting to be routed to healthy instances.
+SurgeQueueLength The total number of requests (HTTP listener) or connections (TCP listener) waiting to be routed to healthy instances.
 The maximum queue size is 1024.
-After the queue fills up, additional requests or connections will be rejected.
+Once the queue is full, additional requests or connections are rejected.
 For more information, see SpilloverCount.
-Reporting Standard: Non-zero values reported.
+Reporting Standard: Non-zero value.
 Statistics: The most valuable statistic is Maximum, as it represents the peak of queued requests.
-Using Average statistics along with Minimum and Maximum can determine the range of queued requests.
+Using the Average statistic in combination with Minimum and Maximum can determine the range of queued requests.
 Note that Sum is not useful.
-Example: Assume your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
-As a result, the surge queue for us-west-2a fills up, likely increasing the client response time.
-If this situation persists, the load balancer may overflow (see SpilloverCount metric).
+Example: Suppose your load balancer is enabled in us-west-2a and us-west-2b, and instances in us-west-2a have high latency and respond slowly to requests.
+As a result, the surge queue on the load balancer nodes in us-west-2a fills up, likely increasing the response time for clients.
+If this continues, the load balancer may spill over (see the SpilloverCount metric).
 If us-west-2b continues to respond normally, the max for the load balancer will be the same as the max for us-west-2a.

 UnHealthyHostCount The number of unhealthy instances registered with the load balancer.
-An instance is considered unhealthy if it exceeds the unhealthy threshold configured for health checks.
-Unhealthy instances are reclassified as healthy after meeting the good threshold configured for health checks.
-Reporting Standard: Registered instances.
-Statistics: Most useful statistics are Average and Minimum.
+Instances are considered unhealthy if they exceed the configured unhealthy threshold for health checks.
+Unhealthy instances are re-considered healthy after meeting the configured healthy threshold for health checks.
+Reporting Standard: There are registered instances.
+Statistics: The most useful statistics are Average and Minimum.
 These statistics are determined by the load balancer nodes.
-Note that some load balancer nodes may temporarily consider an instance unhealthy while others consider it healthy.
+Note that some load balancer nodes may consider an instance unhealthy for a short period of time, while other nodes consider it healthy.
 Example: See HealthyHostCount.

 Load Balancer Metric Dimensions